Mohit940m/sleep_scheduler/README.md

 ---

 ## Installation

+The following instructions are for users who want to run the application from the Python source code.

 1.  **Clone or download the repository:**
     If this were a git repository, you would clone it.
 For now, just make sure you have the `sleep_scheduler.py` file.